 *Listed below are a few of the services we provide!

 High school can be so much fun when you have a healthy social life!
 We want our students to get the full high school experience.
 Our school's athletic director, coaches, directors, and instructors are all committed to include students of all abilities into their programs.
-Mrs. Gray helps students get involved in whatever way they want to, and provides support to the individuals who run those programs.
+Our Inclusive Ed team helps students get involved in whatever way they want to, and provides support to the individuals who run those programs.
 Sidekicks also provide a lot of social support to our students.

 Please see the "Sidekicks" page for information.

 We have two full-time paraprofessionals that work specifically with students receiving inclusive education services.
 They assist in Mrs. Gray's classroom as well as the general ed. classrooms.
 Paraprofessionals are assigned to specific classes based on the needs of students receiving inclusion services.
 Paraprofessionals may serve as a one-on-one aid to a student, or may be in the classroom only to assist every once in a while.
 It all depends on student needs.
 Teacher and parent feedback as well as student file reviews will determine in what classes paraprofessional support is necessary.

 Supported Study Hall

 All students receiving inclusion services have a supported study hall.
-Mrs. Gray supports students with test prep, homework, and reteaching concepts as necessary.
-There may also be a paraprofessional and/or Sidekick in study hall to give students one-on-one support.
+Our team supports students with test prep, homework, and reteaching concepts as necessary.

 Non-Public School Plans

-Each student is able to receive services through Grandville Public Schools.
-These services include: social work, occupational therapy, and speech therapy.
-If your student uses any of these services they will receive a "Non-public school Plan" that details their services.
-They will receive a new plan every year.
+Each student is able to receive ancillary services through Grandville Public Schools.
+If your student uses any of these services they will receive a "Non-Public School Plan" (NPSP) that details their services.
 Students who qualify for special education services but do not need any of the above mentioned services from GPS will receive a re-evaluation every three years to ensure they are "in the system" to receive supportive services post-high.
 GPS will also help with transition planning in the student's senior year.